particle-iot/docs/src/content/reference/device-os/bluetooth-le.md

 There's also a special case of the central role: An **observer** only looks for advertisers, and does not make any connections.

-You can connect to up to thee devices at a time.
-(With Device OS 1.3.0, you can only connect to a single devices.)
+{{note op="start" type="gen4"}}
+On Gen 4 devices, you can have a maximum of 4 BLE links open at the same time.
+This includes both central and peripheral connections.

 BLE Central Mode on the P2 and Photon 2 is only supported in Device OS 5.1.0 and later.
 Earlier versions only supported BLE Peripheral Mode.
+{{note op="end"}}

+---

+{{note op="start" type="gen3"}}
+On Gen 3 devices, a central device can connect to up to 3 peripheral devices at a time.
+It's limited to 1 in Device OS 1.3.0.

+Additionally, one peripheral connection can be open at the same time.
+{{note op="end"}}

 ### Pairing